 Lamb vs other popular meats for weight loss

 Another important question is how good lamb is for weight loss compared to other popular meats.

 You can find how it compares to beef and chicken so you can put together an optimal weight loss diet.

 Lamb vs beef

-The difference will not be very big but beef will be slightly better than lamb for weight loss.
+The result is that beef will generally be slightly better than lamb for weight loss.

 Lamb vs chicken

-All in all, chicken will very likely be better for weight loss than lamb.
+That being said, chicken is somewhat better for weight loss than lamb.

 Chart of lamb vs beef vs chicken